EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-docker.md

 with some nice-to-haves.

-These layer definitions make it easy to know where you should modify some part of the build.
+These layer definitions make it easy to work on a specific level of the overall system independently of levels above it.
 They also allow users to branch off of any layer and do their own work from there.
-For example, if you wanted to take Layer 1 and pull in Java instead of Node.js, you could start on your own Android-inspired system.
+For example, if you wanted to take Layer 1 and pull in Java instead of Node.js, you could start on your own
+Android-like system.

 For NodeOS work, you will most likely want to customize Layer 4 to provide more